GregMarga/eeg-epileptiform-annotation-xgboost/README.md

 ## Classification and Evaluation

 Classification is performed using an **XGBoost** binary classifier.
+No explicit feature normalization was applied, as tree-based models (XGBoost) are invariant to monotonic feature scaling.

 ### Evaluation Protocol
 - A **Leave-One-Patient-Out (LOPO)** scheme is used.